socomsystems/documentation/developer_manual/android_library/examples.rst

 Move a file or folder
 ---------------------

-Move an exisintg file or folder to a different location in the Nextcloud server.
+Move an exisintg file or folder to a different location in the cyfrSpaces server.
 Parameters needed are the path to the file or folder to move, and the new path desired for it.
 The parent folder of the new path must exist in the server.